Greenforest I/O

 A tiny model is valuable here because it can be inspected, not because it competes with large models.

-The artifact preserves 4 layers, 16 attention heads, 128-dimensional embeddings, 128-token context, a 361-token vocabulary, about 834k parameters, and training past 50,000 iterations until the tiny model produced strange but intelligible stories.
+The artifact preserves 4 layers, 16 attention heads, 128-dimensional embeddings, 128-token context, a 361-token vocabulary, about 834k parameters, and training past 50,000 iterations until the tiny model produced small but intelligible samples.

 GitHub PR | Raw training script